The story of Kylie Minogue's Glastonbury Sunday Legends set

 What happened at Kylie's Glastonbury 2019 slot?

-14 years later and Kylie has finally returned to play the Pyramid Stage - this time in the Legends slot.
+14 years later, Kylie returned to play the Pyramid Stage - this time in the Legends slot.

-Her retrospective 18-track-setlist featured the likes of I Should Be so Lucky, Spinning Around, Locomotion and a special appearance from Nick Cave for their duet Where Wild Roses Grow- which she played for the first time in full in her show since 1995.
+Her retrospective 18-track-setlist featured the likes of I Should Be so Lucky, Spinning Around, Locomotion and a special appearance from Nick Cave for their duet Where Wild Roses Grow- which she played for the first time in full since 1995.

-The pop princess was also accompanied by Chris Martin on her Can't Get You Out Of My Head hit - a nod to Coldplay's performance in Kylie's absence back in 2005.
+The pop priestess was also accompanied by Chris Martin on her Can't Get You Out Of My Head hit - a nod to Coldplay's performance in Kylie's absence back in 2005.

 1. Love at First Sight